linode/docs/docs/networking/vpn/tunnel-traffic-with-openvpn-access-server-on-ubuntu.md

 {: .note}
 >
-> The default route of vpn clients will be set to the VPN server's virtual IP address.
+> The default route of VPN clients will be set to the VPN server's virtual IP address.
 This means that all Internet traffic will go through the VPN tunnel.

 2. To avoid DNS leaking, we must push DNS servers to clients.
 Simply select **Have clients use the same DNS servers as the Access Server host** in "DNS Settings" to have the client use the same DNS servers as your linode.